djfdyuruiry/cnc-new-construction-options-fix/README.md

 # 🛠 New Construction Options 🛠

-C&C: New Construction Options (NCO) is a replacement game engine for `Command & Conquer: Tiberian Dawn` & `Command & Conquer:Red Alert`.
+C&C: New Construction Options (NCO) is an enhanced game engine for `Command & Conquer: Tiberian Dawn` & `Command & Conquer:Red Alert`.
 It's goals are to enhance the gameplay and modding experience.

 This project aims to provide an out-of-the-box experience that looks and feels like the original games while giving users unprecedented control over customization and enhancements through in-game menus, INI file configuration and Lua scripting.